 What is the timing of the application process?

 Hasidah typically has two funding cycles per year.
 The deadline for submissions is usually around five weeks after the cycle begins.
-After applications are received, it takes another month for application review process to be completed.
+After applications are received, it takes another month for the application review process to be completed.
 All applicants are then notified whether or not Hasidah was able to provide funding for their application.

 Who sees my application?